 Medically reviewed by Dr. Youssef Tahiri

 Underdeveloped ear canals can impact your child’s hearing, speech, language development, and learning abilities.
-Fortunately, Dr. Youssef Tahiri along with his partner in Palo Alto, Dr. Joseph Roberson, offers comprehensive aural atresia repair at his Beverly Hills, CA, practice, which draws patients from around the world.
-In collaboration with Dr. Roberson, he can actually rebuild the inner ear, restoring near-complete hearing.
-The International Institute for Microtia Repair is the only practice that combines aural atresia repair and microtia treatment into a single outpatient surgery.
-In this way, Dr. Tahiri can minimize discomfort, recovery time, and expense.
-At the same time, if your child does not qualify for ear canal reconstruction, he can recommend an alternative treatment to improve your child’s hearing.
+Fortunately, Dr. John Reinisch, Dr. Youssef Tahiri along with their partner in Palo Alto, Dr. Joseph Roberson, offer comprehensive aural atresia repair at their Beverly Hills, CA, practice, which draws patients from around the world.
+In collaboration with Dr. Roberson, we can actually rebuild the inner ear, restoring near-complete hearing.
+The International Institute for Micotia Repair is the only practice that combines aural atresia repair and microtia treatment into a single outpatient surgery.
+In this way, we can minimize discomfort, recovery time, and expense.
+At the same time, if your child does not qualify for ear canal reconstruction, we can recommend an alternative treatment to improve your child’s hearing.

 Aural atresia is a congenital condition that inhibits inner ear development.
 In some cases, the inner ear is missing entirely.
 As a result, sound waves are not able to travel through the ear to vibrate the eardrum, hearing bones, and inner ear fluid.
 Thus, the auditory nerve cannot transmit signals to the brain, where these signals would be registered as sounds.